thycotic/dsv-docs/product/cli-ref/config.md

 ### Edit

-Thycotic recommends against changing the Default Admin Policy other than to add a user.
+Thycotic recommends against changing the Default Admin Policy other than to add a User.

 * For adding and editing policies beyond the Default Admin Policy, see the [Policy](policy.md) article.